openharmony/docs/en/device-dev/driver/driver-platform-i3c-develop.md

         }
         ```

-    - i3c_config.hcs configuration reference
+    - **i3c_config.hcs** configuration reference

         ```c
         root {
             platform {
                 i3c_config {
                     match_attr = "virtual_i3c"; // (Mandatory) The value must be the same as that of deviceMatchAttr in device_info.hcs. template i3c_controller {    // Template configuration.
-In the template, you can configure the common parameters shared by service nodes. busId = 0;               // (Mandatory) I3C bus number. busMode = 0x0;          // Bus mode.
+In the template, you can configure the common parameters shared by device nodes. busId = 0;               // (Mandatory) I3C bus number. busMode = 0x0;          // Bus mode.
 Which can be 0x0 (pure), 0x1 (mixed-fast), 0x2 (mixed-limited), or 0x3 (mixed-slow).
                         regBasePhy = 0x120b0000; // (Mandatory) Physical base address.